rsdoiel/antenna/archives/2025/food_2025.32.md

 date: 2025-08-12, from: Bon Appetet

-This riff on the Italian classic comfort food gets its verdant color from kale two ways: blended into the base, and wilted among the pasts and white beans.
+This riff on the Italian classic comfort food gets its verdant color from kale two ways: blended into the base, and wilted among the pasta and white beans.

 <br>